Student Guide · ATLAS Platform

 Your Letter of Permission

-The letter includes a unique certificate number (format: MMAS8R-XXXXXXXX-XXXXXXXX-XXXXXXXX) that can be verified by any journal editor or ethics officer at keys.adherence.cc/verify.
+The letter includes a unique certificate number (format: MAP-XXXXXXXX-XXXXXXXX-XXXXXXXX) that can be verified by any journal editor or ethics officer at keys.adherence.cc/verify.
+Verification confirms the letter is genuine, active, and linked to a current ATLAS workspace subscription.

 Data storage and GDPR/privacy compliance